 The Company uses interest rate swaps to protect against changes in cash flows of certain variable rate deposits and lending.
-For the year ended 31 December 2016 the Company recognised a loss of \$NIL (2015: a loss of \$8,620), which represents the ineffective portion of the cash flow hedges.
+For the year ended 31 December 2017 the Company did not recognise a loss (2016: \$NIL), as there is no ineffective portion of the cash flow hedges.